hallpaz/3dsystems20/docs/assignment2.md

 ##### Loading mesh data

 The [tutorial] shows how to load an obj file into memory with material data to render a textured surface.
 We took a slightly different approach as we computed the geometry of the mesh in a procedural way.
-As this library is still very new, we had two deal
+As this library is still very new, we had to deal

 ##### Setting the camera inside the sphere